 As far as finding the best brands of liquid iodine, Lugol’s Iodine Solution is considered to be the best on the market so try and go with this if you can get it.
 You can read more about it from this link (make sure you read the first customer review for specific dosages)… Amazon.com.

-When it comes to dosages for children, the amount is always halved for kids over the age of five.
+NOTE: When it comes to dosages for children, the amount is always halved for kids over the age of five.
 For smaller children (3-5), it’s halved once again.
-And even though liquid iodine is very safe, it’s best used for three days straight then just taken when required after that (your stomach will be fine after 3 days anyway).
+And even though liquid iodine is very safe, it’s best used for 3-5 days straight for kids as well as adults, then just taken when required after that (your child's stomach will be fine after 3-5 days anyway).

 Ginger is one of the most popular natural remedies for upset stomach and it works exceptionally well.
 This herb helps to relax the intestinal tract to quickly soothe stomach pain and contains some strong antibacterial and antifungal properties.
 Ginger also helps to relieve indigestion and diarrhea without the harmful side effects associated with antacids and popular diarrhea medications such as Imodium.